 The downside to online shopping is how easily it can make or break a business.
 For small businesses, this can be incredibly critical for the long-term success of the business.
 One bad experience can cause a severe blow to one’s reputation, despite having a good repertoire otherwise.
 Sometimes, a single bad online shopping trip can ruin a business.

-With the world living through social media, it goes without question that consumers will rant or rave about a business using social platforms.
-If they have an easy going and great experience, they may or may not leave a good review and this helps boost your company a little.
-If someone has a bad experience, they are far more likely to voice this online, causing a far larger amount of harm to a business’s reputation than
+With the world living through social media, consumers will rant or rave about a business using social platforms.
+If they have an easy going and great experience, they may or may not leave a good review.
+This helps boost your company a little.
+If someone has a bad experience, they are far more likely to voice this online.
+This can cause a far larger amount of harm to a business’s reputation.

 Post Purchase Issues and How to Address Them

 Most online purchases issues come after the purchase is made.
 Most of the time consumers have no complaints about the process of finding an item they want and buying it.
 Odds are their problems come the minute after the ‘submit order’ button is pressed.
 These issues range from untimely delivery, costly shipping, and lost items, to name a few.
 Small businesses especially have to think ahead to try to navigate around the potential for these problems.

 Shipping will likely forever be a sticky subject when it comes to online retailing.
 Simply put, shipping can be costly.
 The consumer wants to pay as little to nothing for shipping as they can, and they want their orders to be delivered yesterday.
 This is just the ugly truth to the mindset today’s consumers have.
 Many customers can be turned away if they deem shipping costs to be too high.
 They can also be deterred if the expected turnaround time isn’t short enough for their needs.

 In fact, 90% of consumers are likely to change their mind about an online purchase if they feel the shipping options are not cheap or fast enough.